ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 See _[CeedlingPacket](CeedlingPacket.md)_ for basic details of operation (`:plugins` configuration section) and for a directory of built-in plugins.

-# Plugin Conventions
+# Ceedling Plugin Conventions & Architecture

 Plugins are enabled and configured from within a Ceedling project's YAML configuration file.

+Conventions & requirements:

-Plugins must be organized in a folder named after the plugin located in a Ruby load path.
+* Plugins must be organized in a containing directory matching the name of the plugin as used in the project configuration `:plugins` ↳ `:enabled` list.

-# Ceedling Plugin Architecture
+* A plugin's containing directory must be located in a Ruby load path.
+Load paths may be added to a Ceedling project using the `:plugins` ↳ `:load_paths` list.
+* Plugin directories must contain either or both `config/` and `lib/` subdirectories.

 Ceedling provides 3 options to customize its behavior through a plugin.
 Each strategy is implemented with source files conforming to location and naming conventions.
 These approaches can be combined.

-1. Configuration (YAML & Ruby)
-1. `Plugin` subclass (Ruby)
-1. Rake tasks (Ruby)
+1. Configuration (YAML & Ruby) 1. `Plugin` subclass (Ruby) 1.
+Rake tasks (Ruby)

-# Plugin Architecture Option 1: Configuration
+# Plugin Option 1: Configuration

 The configuration option, surprisingly enough, provides configuration values.
 These plugin configuration values can supplement or override project configuration values.
 More often than not this option is used to provide configuration to the programmatic `Plugin` subclass option.